 High employee turnover can be costly and disruptive.
 By focusing on retention, you can maintain a strong, experienced workforce that delivers consistent quality.
 This involves creating a positive work environment, offering competitive compensation, recognizing hard work, and providing opportunities for growth and development.

-Remember, a happy and engaged workforce is not only more productive, but they’re also more likely to recommend your company to others – a valuable source of new talent.
+Remember, a happy and engaged workforce is more productive and more likely to recommend your company to others – a valuable source of new talent.

 g.
 Planning for Succession